 Popular holiday rental amenities in the Maldives

 Our search page's selection of filters can help you find the ideal rental in Maldives.
-Maldives is the perfect place to look for a property if you need internet access during your holidays or you want to hang out in your own garden, as the most common features are internet and gardens.
-Three features that aren't typical are dishwashers, pets allowed and fireplaces.
+Maldives is the perfect place to look for a property if you want a rental with a pool or you can't imagine a holiday without internet, as the most common features are Pool and Internet.
+Three features that aren't typical are Wheelchair accessible, Fireplace and Cot.

 Accommodation options for your holiday in the Maldives

 Don't skim over the capital city Malé if you're a cultural traveller.
 A good place to start is at the National Museum, which chronicles the eventful history of these far-flung islands.
 Head to the President's Palace (Mulee'aage), right by the seafront, a great spot for photo ops against the backdrop of the colourful Maldivian flag.
 Close by is the ornate 17th-century Friday Mosque (Hukuru Miskiiy), built from coral and limestone.
 The carvings, lacquer works, and tombs of royal families and national heroes are breathtaking.
 After that, savour traditional black tea at the popular Royal Garden Café.
 For some local action, head down to the bustling Malé Fish Market, or join a Malé Walking Tour, a fun way to get acquainted with the capital's flamboyant sights, sounds and colours.
 Return to your Maldives beach hut after a day of adventure and relax.

 While the Maldives are known as a honeymooners' paradise, they're also a great destination for families with kids.
 The flat-bottomed beaches of the archipelago are perfect for young travellers.
 Let the kids build castles from the white sand, or buy an inexpensive underwater camera to take some memorable and unique family photos.